shuozhixu/JOM_2025/README.md

 - Rebecca A. Romero, Shuozhi Xu, Wu-Rong Jian, Irene J. Beyerlein, C.V.
 Ramana, [Atomistic calculations of the local slip resistances in four refractory multi-principal element alloys](http://dx.doi.org/10.1016/j.ijplas.2021.103157), Int.
 J. Plast.
 149 (2022) 103157
 - Shuozhi Xu, Wu-Rong Jian, Irene J. Beyerlein, [Ideal simple shear strengths of two HfNbTaTi-based quinary refractory multi-principal element alloys](http://dx.doi.org/10.1063/5.0116898), APL Mater.
 10 (2022) 111107

+Note: Pay attention to the amount of data in your $HOME.
+They can build up quickly.
+Once the data exceeds 20 GB, you won't be able to run anything.
+In addition, it may be wise to figure out how to run those simulations automatically, e.g., using [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), as opposed to manually making changes to the files.

 ## LAMMPS

 LAMMPS on [OSCER](http://www.ou.edu/oscer.html) likely does not come with many packages.
 To finish this project, the [MLIP](https://mlip.skoltech.ru) package is needed.